oliverselinger/failsafe-executor/README.md

 ### Register a task

-First, register your task either with a runnable command or with a consumer that accepts a single input argument for state transfer.
+First, register the task on startup of your application either with a runnable command or with a consumer that accepts a single input argument for state transfer.
 Give the task a unique name.

 ```java
 failsafeExecutor.registerTask("TaskName", param -> {